|Photo by Dan Jaeger|

 Others, inspired by his songs, commissioned Dale to write conference theme songs including the National Emergency Nurses Conference, The World Congress of Psychiatric Nursing and the National Health Work and Wellness Conference to name only a few.

 For Dale, his passion for wellness is simple: "It's time we learn to smile again.
-I dream of motivating teachers to regain their passion for work, their passion for life and most importantly their sense of humour.
+I dream of motivating people to regain their passion for work, their passion for life and most importantly their sense of humour.
 This is real wellness."

 Live in Winnipeg...